learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 and efficient: default values, the `rest` parameter and the `spread` operator.
 We will learn how to use all three in this lesson.

-## SEt a Default Value for a Function Parameter
+## Set a Default Value for a Function Parameter

 Let's say you work for an e-commerce site, and you're prepping for your post-holiday sales.
 You're working on some code for your website and you need to